 - nebivolol (Bystolic)

-Beta-blockers have been shown to have some positive health effects outside of helping the heart.
+Beta-blockers have been shown to have some health benefits outside of helping the heart.
 For example, they protect bones by preventing the kidneys from excreting calcium into urine.
-These drugs block stress hormones that could otherwise cause thinning over time.
+These drugs block stress hormones that could otherwise cause bone thinning over time.

 Side effects of these medications can vary.
 Many people will experience: